wonsunahn/CS1632_Summer2020/exercises/1/README.md

 ## Submission

-Note that the in-class exercise is not used for final grade calculation.
-However, an extra credit of 1 point out of 100 points for the entire course will be awarded to the group that finds the most number of defects in the program.
-There can be multiple winners too if there is a tie!

 Please use the ReportTemplate.docx file provided in this directory to write your report.
 If you don't have a .docx compatible word processor, that's perfectly fine as long as you follow the same organization.
 A PDF version of